rbaltrusch/unicast_network_sim/README.md

 # Unicast Network Simulator

-This is my entry for the Ludum Dare 53 game jam, to be completed in 72h as an entry for "The Jam".
+This is my entry for the Ludum Dare 53 game jam, completed as an entry for the 48h category "The Compo".

 ![Gif of gameplay](src/media/gameplay.gif)